regeirk/atlantis/README.md

 Atlantis
 ========

-Python library for atmospheric, oceanographic and hydrographic data analysis and visualization.
+Python library for atmospheric, oceanographic and hydrographic data management analysis and visualization.

 According to Wikipedia: